opendatalab/FakeVLM/README.md

 ### 3. Evaluation

 We prepared two scripts for you to evaluate the FakeVLM model.
+The trained FakeVLM model is available at [here](https://huggingface.co/lingcco/fakeVLM).

 #### 1. Usual evaluation